tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 5.6.0 =
+= 5.6.0
-*   Add support for refunds from the order details screen.
+*   Add support for refunds via Paystack from the order details screen.
+You can now process a refund for an order to the customer payment method from the order details page.

 == Screenshots ==